 1. Cautionary note: The PEA was prepared in accordance with National Instrument 43-101 Standards of Disclosure for Mineral Projects ("NI 43-101").
 Readers are cautioned that the PEA is preliminary in nature and includes the use of Inferred Mineral Resources that are considered too speculative geologically to have the economic considerations applied to them that would enable them to be categorized as Mineral Reserves, and there is no certainty that the results of the PEA will be realized.

 2. Diamond-bearing kimberlite is produced from the mine and diamonds are recovered in the processing plant for 34 years.
 The overall project life is 38 years, which includes just over four years of pre-stripping activities.

-3. During the fourth quarter of 2015, the Company announced Revised Mineral Resource estimates for the Star and Orion South Kimberlites (see Star Diamond Corp.
-News Release dated November 9, 2015 and Technical Report filed December 21, 2015).
-Accordingly, the mineral resources and economic assessment previously disclosed by Star Diamond Corp. for the Project should no longer be relied upon.
+3. During the fourth quarter of 2015, the Company announced Revised Mineral Resource estimates for the Star and Orion South Kimberlites (see Star Diamond Corporation News Release dated November 9, 2015 and Technical Report filed December 21, 2015).
+Accordingly, the mineral resources and economic assessment previously disclosed by Star Diamond Corporation for the Project should no longer be relied upon.